judijasa/simox/README.md

 [comment]: # "Database Application Program: Internet database application (HTML + Apache + PHP/MySQL)"
 -->
 ## Resources
+In addition the programs in the composer.json file, we require

-1. Currently using 10.6.11-MariaDB MariaDB Server.
+1. Currently using: 10.6.11-MariaDB MariaDB Server.
+2. Currently using: jq - commandline JSON processor [version 1.6]
+   Used in src/init/tables.sh to convert a string to an array in BASH.
+   It can easly be replaced by a subroutine that uses BASH built-in functions.

 ## PHP CASPER CLASS
 1.  `src/utils/CasperTrio.php:CasperTrio` is a subclass of `vendor/phpcasperjs/phpcasperjs/src/Casper.php:Casper`.